orb-community/orb-website/docs/install.md

 ### Orb with Docker Compose
 The Orb repo contains a full Docker Compose environment, useful both for developers wishing to contribute and casual users looking to try Orb for the first time.

-Running Orb with Docker Compose requires you to have a copy of the Orb repo, although it is not necessary to build any software as the compose file will download appropriate versions of the services from Docker Hub.
+Running Orb with Docker Compose requires you to have a copy of the Orb repo, although it is not necessary to build any software as the Compose file will download appropriate versions of the services from Docker Hub.

-If you would like to build the software, or you need to troubleshoot your environment, you can find more detailed instructions on [setting up a development environment here](https://github.com/ns1labs/orb/wiki/Development-Environment-Configuration).
+If you would like to build the software, or if you need to troubleshoot your environment, you can find more detailed instructions on [setting up a development environment here](https://github.com/ns1labs/orb/wiki/Development-Environment-Configuration).

 #### Requirements